Wolfram235/luisrausseo.github.io/Project_1/README.md

 #### Earth

-The earth is a giant Collada model which rotates in its own axis by a <a-animation> element.
+The earth is a giant Collada model which rotates in its own axis by an a-frame animation element.

 ![Rotating earth](https://github.com/luisrausseo/luisrausseo.github.io/blob/master/Project_1/assets/readme/earth.gif)